tbarn/guys-bot/README.md

 2. You will need to download your private key near the end of the page.
 In order to use Glitch's environmental variables feature, we will need to make the private key into a single line.
     - Here's an example, the actual key will be longer:
 `'-----BEGIN RSA PRIVATE KEY-----\ndfkls83jrfsdf\nndfkls83jrfsdf\ndfkls83jrfsdf\n-----END RSA PRIVATE KEY-----\n'`
-    - If you are using Mac or Linux, you can do this in your command line by running the command: `awk '{printf "%s\\n", $0}' private_key_file_name.pem` and it will look similar to the example.
+    - If you are using Mac or Linux (`gawk` on some distributions), you can do this in your command line in the folder where your private key file is saved by running the command: `awk '{printf "%s\\n", $0}' private_key_file_name.pem` and it will look similar to the example.
+    - You can also do the same thing in the text editor of your choice if you like doing regex stuff there.
-    - Keep this handy until Step 3.
+    - Keep this single line private key handy until Step 3.

 3. Now, go to your Glitch project and edit the `.env` file (at left) with your app credentials.
     - `APP_ID` can be found in the About section of your Github app.